Bug #37124

 db-compare should check for available storage-engines

-Added by Stefan Neufeind about 1 year ago.
-Updated about 1 year ago.
+Added by Stefan Neufeind over 12 years ago.
+Updated about 6 years ago.

 PHP Version: